CopperEgg/apidocs/revealmetrics/dashboards.md

 As you can see in the above Widget Hash, there is a 'metric' key, with a value consisting of a three-element array:
   "metric"=>["ce_probe_summary_v1","6","health"]
 The 3 array elements are [METRICGROUP_ID, METRICGROUP_INDEX, UNIT_STRING]
- * The METRICGROUP_ID is the unique identifier assigned by RevealMetrics for a defined metric group.
+ * The METRICGROUP_ID is the unique identifier assigned by CopperEgg for a defined metric group.
  * The METRICGROUP_INDEX is the value of the 'position' key in the specified metric group.
  * The UNIT_STRING describes the units of this metric, string.